 The Centers for Medicare & Medicaid Services (CMS) has begun disbursing the 5% bonus to more than 183,000 clinicians nationwide who achieved “qualifying APM participant” status during the 2018 QPP performance year.

 However, more than 22,000 of those clinicians risk not receiving that bonus because CMS has been unable to verify their billing information.
-The deadline to provide correct billing information is Friday, Nov.
+The deadline to provide correct billing information has been extended to Sunday, Dec.
 13, CMS said.
+The original deadline was Nov.
+13.

 Verify that you have received a payment by signing in to the QPP portal or by contacting your APM administrator.
 If you should have received a bonus but did not, check CMS’ public notice and refer to the Excel spreadsheet linked within the document to review the list of unpaid clinicians and National Provider Identifiers.